 If you're new to the page then read on for everything we know so far about Star Wars Episode 8, but if you're familiar with the latest news then scroll down for some recently released set photos which we've just updated the page with.

-We might be two years away from the release of Star Wars Episode VIII, but as The Force Awakens taught us, that time can fly past very quickly.
+We might be a few excruciating months away from the release of Star Wars Episode 8: The Last Jedi, but as The Force Awakens taught us, that time can fly past very quickly.

 So, what do we expect to see from Episode VIII?
 If you haven't yet seen The Force Awakens, a) what is wrong with you? and b) spoilers will lie ahead.
 Big ones.
 We're talking massive, planet-destroying spoilers.
 Got it?
 Good.